Perceptions Equal Reality in Consumer Debt Counseling

 While it is true that comparing the past and present debt of your customers will give you an objective measure of your success, a subjective measure (from the customers’ point of view) is also necessary.
 Jing Jian Xiao, from the University of Arizona, led a study on financial behaviors of consumers in credit counseling, published by the International Journal of Consumer Studies.
 The results of this study indicated that both economic and non-economic factors may contribute to positive financial behaviors.
 One of the non-economic factors identified was a person’s self-evaluation of financial behaviors, a subjective measure.
 The reason a subjective view is necessary in assessing debt counseling success has to do with the intimate relationship between attitudes and behaviors.

 People intuitively know that attitudes influence behavior.
 However, the relationship between attitudes and behavior is complex.
 There are three components to an attitude: affective (emotional – we either like something or we don’t), behavioral (actions – we avoid an object or seek it out), and cognitive (thoughts).
 If I tell you that I do not like broccoli (negative affective component) and then I ask you to predict whether or not I will eat broccoli with my dinner tonight (behavioral component), you will correctly predict that I will not.
 However, you cannot predict with 100% confidence that I will never eat broccoli.
 Our behavior is influenced not only by our own characteristics (attitudes, personality, etc.) but also by characteristics of the situation we find ourselves in.
-If I had not had anything to eat in the past six days and someone offered me a plate of broccoli do you think I would eat it?
+If I had not had anything to eat in the past six days and someone offered me a plate of broccoli, do you think I would eat it?
 Of course!
 We become much less particular when we are starving.
 If I am starving not only will my behavior change (I am now willing to eat broccoli.), but my thoughts (cognitive component of my attitude) will change as well.
-Instead of thinking about how I do not like the smell or taste of broccoli, I am now going to think about how nutritious broccoli is.
+Instead of thinking about how I do not like the smell or taste of broccoli, I am now going to think about how broccoli is very nutritious.